Drunk Driving / DUI

 In Florida, you can experience a DUI arrest in many more scenarios than driving with alcohol levels over the legal limit.
 A qualified, experienced Brooksville criminal defense can fight your DUI charge from Hernando County or the surrounding areas while educating you on your alleged offense.

-Ashley Aulls has spent a lifetime around legal professionals in his family and has over 15 years of criminal defense experience of his own.
+Ashley Aulls has spent a lifetime around legal professionals in his family and has practiced law since 1996.
 He believes in the open communication with and education of each DUI client he takes on.
-To find out what Ashley M. Aulls, P.A. can do for your Spring Hill area DUI case, call (352) 593-4115 today to schedule your initial case consultation.
+To find out what The Law Office of Ashley Aulls, P.A. can do for your Spring Hill area DUI case, call (352) 593-4115 today to set up your initial case consultation.